fhstp/SCBM/ICL & CoT experiments/CoT/README.md

 # Unified Parallel Batch Experiments

-Unified scripts for running parallel batch experiments on different datasets using OpenAI's batch API.
+Scripts for running parallel batch experiments on different datasets using OpenAI's batch API.

+> Note: For each experiment 5 runs are made to account for variability in LLM outputs and do majority voting.
+These runs outputs are saved in separate files so that when all parallel calls are completed the predictions can be aggregated.

 ## Scripts

 - `batch_parallel_unified.py` - For conan, elf22, germeval, hscs datasets (multiple iterations)
 - `batch_tsnh_unified.py` - For TSNH dataset (cross-validation folds)

-## Usage

 ### Standard Datasets (conan, elf22, germeval, hscs)